 The work in Falkirk was abandoned until 1998, when it was reinitiated by the Dygerts.
 This time the ministry progressed rapidly, and in 1999 the Independent Baptist Church of Falkirk was organized.

 Another couple came to Ayr, beginning the Ayrshire Community Baptist Church in 1996.
 This church was turned over to a national pastor in January 2000.

 In 2004 Glen and Tammy Galbraith arrived in the Aberdeen area and have seen very good progress.
 The Westhill Baptist Church was organized in September 2005, following their first baptism service.

 The need for further evangelism and discipleship is great.
 Pastoral leaders, church planters, and disciplemakers will find opportunity to both minister with existing church plants and initiate new works.

 We need servants who will team together to plant churches and assist existing churches.
 These will include those who may focus on university ministries, like Campus Bible Fellowship International.
 Immigration from southern Asia increases the population of Muslims, Hindus, and Buddhists—a great opportunity for those burdened for specific people groups.
 Bible teachers will find opportunities to further develop the Bible college in England.

 Our missionaries offer a short-term experience for students of college age that gives hands-on experience in the day-to-day workings of church planting in England.
 This summer group trip teaches students about England and their culture and why England is one of today’s most neglected mission fields.
 Students will leave with a clearer understanding of how God can use their individual gifts in a cross-cultural situation.
-To learn more about Experience the UK, click here.
+To learn more about The Great British Experience, click here.